RedisTimeSeries/RedisTimeSeries/docs/commands/ts.range.md

 ## Optional arguments

 `LATEST` (since RedisTimeSeries v1.8), used when a time series is a compaction.
-With `LATEST`, TS.MRANGE also reports the compacted value of the latest possibly partial bucket, given that this bucket's start time falls within `[fromTimestamp, toTimestamp]`.
-Without `LATEST`, TS.MRANGE does not report the latest possibly partial bucket.
+With `LATEST`, TS.RANGE also reports the compacted value of the latest possibly partial bucket, given that this bucket's start time falls within `[fromTimestamp, toTimestamp]`.
+Without `LATEST`, TS.RANGE does not report the latest possibly partial bucket.
 When a time series is not a compaction, `LATEST` is ignored.

 The data in the latest bucket of a compaction is possibly partial.
 A bucket is _closed_ and compacted only upon arrival of a new sample that _opens_ a new _latest_ bucket.
 There are cases, however, when the compacted value of the latest possibly partial bucket is also required.
 In such a case, use `LATEST`.